 According to John Kimani, an industrial crops scientist, thrips have the capacity to obliterate entire crops if untamed.

 He said coffee yields could drop by up to 5,000 metric tonnes per season unless farmers unless continuous spraying is done.

 Georgia cotton growers having tough time with thrips

-Infestations vary across the state of Georgia, but as a whole this has been a tough thrips year.
-Cotton planted in late April and early May grew off slowly which exacerbated (made worse) plant injury symptoms associated from thrips feeding.
+Infestations vary across the state of Georgia, but as a whole, this has been a tough thrips year.
+Cotton planted in late April and early May grew off slowly which exacerbated (made worse) plant injury symptoms associated with thrips feeding.
 Thrips numbers were only moderate during the first half of May but plant injury was severe in some areas.

 Beginning late last week (about May 23), thrips numbers significantly increased in many areas.
 We normally expect the peak in thrips populations to occur earlier, but the peak appears to be later than normal.